webplatform/docs-wpd/Infrastructure/procedures/Replacing_a_VM/index.md

 * Get the '''id''' of the floating IP we need.
 Fields from this command are in the order: id, fixed IP address, Floating IP address, port Id.
 We only care about the id, here: '''foo'''.

-@@TODO: Validate if I didn’t forget to show how to dissociate an existing port.

   neutron floatingip-list | grep 173.236.254.224
   | foo |  10.10.10.215   |  173.236.254.224  |    |